Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 There are many types of brain tumors.
 They can occur in any area of the brain including the lining of the brain or the brain itself.
-Possible types of brain tumors include:
+Some of the more common types of brain tumors in children include:

 Gliomas.
 These are tumors that start in the glial cells.
 The glial cells make up the supportive tissue of the brain.

 Astrocytomas are a type of glioma that often form in the cerebellum.
 The cerebellum lies at the base of the brain and is the part that controls balance and coordination.
 These tumors can form in other parts of the brain as well.

 Brainstem gliomas form in the brainstem, which is located at the base of the brain.
 The brainstem controls basic functions such as breathing, heart rate, and blood pressure.

 Ependymomas are a type of glioma that can form in the hollow spaces in the center of the brain (ventricles).
 The ventricles make fluid that helps protect the brain and spinal cord.

 Optic nerve gliomas form near the optic nerves.
-The optic nerves carry messages to and from the eyes and the brain.
+The optic nerves carry messages from the eyes to the brain.

 Meningiomas.
-These are tumors that grow in the outer layers (meninges) of the brain and spinal cord.
+These are tumors that grow in the outer linings (meninges) of the brain and spinal cord.
 These tumors are usually benign and slow-growing.
 They are more common in adults than in children.